aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/shape-geometry-and-positioning-in-slides/getting-effective-bevel-data/_index.md

 ### How do I install Aspose.Slides for .NET?

-Visit the official Aspose website and download the library from [here](https://releases.aspose.com/slides/net/).
+Visit the  Aspose website and download the library from [here](https://releases.aspose.com/slides/net/).

 ### Can I apply multiple bevel effects to a single shape?